EngineerBetter/concourse-up/README.md

 - Workers reside behind a single, persistent public IP to simplify external security
 - Easy destroy and cleanup
 - Deploy to any AWS region
+- View build metrics by accessing your Concourse URL on port 3000 using the same username and password as your Concourse admin username
+- NAT gateway for outbound traffic
+- DB encrption
+- Self-update pipeline (paused by default)

 ## Prerequisites